Sign in

 Mutation hooks

-Two mutation hooks allow you to edit thread metadata: useEditThreadMetadata and useCreateThread.
-Here’s one way to create a button that sets the resolved metadata property to true.
+Several mutation hooks allow you to edit thread and comment metadata: useEditThreadMetadata, useEditCommentMetadata, and useCreateThread.
+Here’s one way to create a button that sets the pinned metadata property to true on a thread.

-// Button that sets `resolved` metadata to `true`function Component() { const editThreadMetadata = useEditThreadMetadata();
+// Button that sets `pinned` metadata to `true`function Component() { const editThreadMetadata = useEditThreadMetadata();

 REST APIs

 It’s possible to modify metadata from our REST APIs using the @liveblocks/node package.
-Here’s an example using liveblocks.editThreadMetadata.
+Here’s an example using liveblocks.editThreadMetadata for threads.

 import { Liveblocks } from "@liveblocks/node";